7 Steps to Starting a Company in Bali

-Bali is not just a tropical paradise in Southeast Asia — it’s also a promising location for building a business.
-A favorable climate, a growing economy, and welcoming conditions for foreign entrepreneurs make the island an ideal starting point.
+Bali is not just a tourist paradise in Southeast Asia — it’s also a promising location for building a business.
+A supportive climate, a growing economy, and welcoming conditions for foreign entrepreneurs make the island an ideal starting point.

-Foreign investors looking to establish a business in Indonesia can set up a company in Bali under a PT PMA (Penanaman Modal Asing) license.
+Foreign investors looking to run a business in Indonesia can establish a company in Bali under a PT PMA (Penanaman Modal Asing) license.
 Essentially, this is the equivalent of a limited liability company with foreign capital participation.

 In this article, we’ll walk you through the key steps that will simplify the company registration process in Indonesia and help you avoid common mistakes.